pqkgun1708/Vietnamese-Handwriting-Recognition/README.md

 # Vietnamese-Handwriting-Recognition
-Using CRNN model implemented by Tensorflow to receive input data as Vietnamese Handwritten image and process to read them
+Using CRNN(CNN + RNN) model implemented by Tensorflow to receive input data as Vietnamese Handwritten image and process to read them